tracel-ai/burn/burn-book/src/building-blocks/autodiff.md

 However, not all tensors support auto-differentiation; you need a backend that implements both the `Backend` and `ADBackend` traits.
-Fortunately, you can add autodifferentiation capabilities to any backend using a backend decorator: `type MyAutodiffBackend = ADBackendDecorator<MyBackend>`.
+Fortunately, you can add autodifferentiation capabilities to any backend using a backend decorator: `type MyAutodiffBackend = Autodiff<MyBackend>`.
 This decorator implements both the `ADBackend` and `Backend` traits by maintaining a dynamic computational graph and utilizing the inner backend to execute tensor operations.